Designations Congruent with Things: Chapter 17

 How flattering, his brain says, impersonating Descartes.

-“I define everyone in relation to you,” Hermann says, with a long suffering eye-roll before making his way back to the table to finish unpacking whatever he purchased on shopping trip number eight thousand.
+“I define everyone in relation to you,” Hermann says, with a long-suffering eye-roll before returning to the table to finish unpacking whatever he purchased on shopping trip number four thousand ninety-six.

 Newt follows him and decides to make himself somewhat useful so he doesn’t slide down the window and lie on the floor waiting for a cognitive untangling that will never come, like a loser.

-“I wish I knew what had happened to my plants,” Newt says, nearly dropping the antibacterial hand soap that Hermann hands him.
+“I wish I knew what had happened to my plants.”
+Newt nearly drops the antibacterial hand soap that Hermann hands him.

 I wish I knew what had happened to your fine motor control, his brain says.